-- Be constructed of 1.8m high timber fencing.
-Colorbond fencing is not permitted. - 100 x 100mm expressed posts, capping and 150mm plinth timber detail permitted - Not exceed 60% of the length of the side boundary taken from the rear boundary - Option to have stepped fence with landscaping up to a maximum of 4m from the nearest front corner building line - On sloping sites fences should be stepped - All fencing shall be set true and plumb - Fences on corner lots must not extend beyond the point indicated on the relevant council approved building envelope plan contained in your MCP.
+• Be constructed of 1.8m high timber fencing.
+Colorbond fencing is not permitted.

+• 100 x 100mm expressed posts, capping and 150mm plinth timber detail permitted

+• Not exceed 60% of the length of the side boundary taken from the rear boundary

+• Option to have stepped fence with landscaping up to a maximum of 4m from the nearest front corner building line

+\cdot On sloping sites fences should be stepped

+• All fencing shall be set true and plumb Fences on corner lots must not extend beyond the point indicated on the relevant council approved building envelope plan contained in your MCP.

+Side-street fencing to be a max.
+60% of length of the side boundary

-Option side street stepped fencing with landscaping
+Side-street fencing option: Stepped fencing with landscaping

-6. External elements
+HOW TO MAKE ADDITIONS TO YOUR HOME

-6.1 General requirements
+General requirements